mysqljs/mysql/Readme.md

 * `queueLimit`: The maximum number of connection requests the pool will queue before returning an error from `getConnection`.
 If set to `0`, there is no limit to the number of queued connection requests.
 (Default: `0`)
+* `stackCycle`: Determines how the released connections rotates.
+If `true`, It's cycled stack style.
+If you need to disconnect a useless connection after suddenly an increase in connection, use the stack strategy.
+If `false`, It's cycled round-robin style.
+(Default: `false`)

 ## Pool events